 So, how does Questwealth Portfolios measure up to other popular robo advisors in Canada?

 Questwealth Portfolio’s hybrid approach definitely makes it stand out in terms of the other typical robo advisors.
-While some may love the active aspect, others may choose to stick to a more passive approach such as that taken by Wealthsimple, Justwealth, Tangerine, or Nest Wealth.
+While some may love the active aspect, others may choose to stick to a more passive approach such as that taken by RBC InvestEase, Wealthsimple, Justwealth, Tangerine, or Nest Wealth.

 On the other hand, Questwealth Portfolio’s extremely low management fees make this robo advisor an incredibly attractive option to all types of investors.
 Plus, their easy to use platform makes it easy for investors of all levels to navigate explore.